SuperMax Roll-Down Hurricane Shutters

 is now becoming

-Since 2005, these storms have helped forge our products to become hurricane-proven not just Florida Building Code approved..
+Since 2005, these storms helped forge our products into hurricane-proven systems.

 From Manufacturer to Full Protection Partner

-Since 2005, we’ve engineered hurricane protection as Custom Hurricane Products.
-Today, as CHPXL, we bring that same engineering directly to Florida homeowners—combining factory-direct manufacturing with professional installation for complete, start-to-finish storm protection.
+Since 2005, we engineered hurricane protection as Custom Hurricane Products.
+Today, as CHPXL, we bring that same engineering directly to homeowners — combining factory-direct manufacturing with professional installation.

 Learn about CHPXL »